Information to support River Murray communities to rebuild following the flood.

 The following work does not require approval and property owners will be able to undertake these works without lodging a development application (unless it relates to a heritage listed property):

-- The total demolition of a dwelling
+- the total demolition of a dwelling

-- The repair or internal alteration of a building that does not adversely affect the structural soundness of the building or the safety of any person using the building.
+- the repair or internal alteration of a building that does not adversely affect the structural soundness of the building or the safety of any person using the building.
 This could be any of the following:

 - removal of non-load bearing partitions

-- replacement of external cladding (wall / roof) and/or internal linings
+- replacement of external cladding (wall/roof) and/or internal linings

-- replacement of floor covering / fitted timber flooring
+- replacement of floor covering/fitted timber flooring

 - windows/doors without an increase in size or location in the framework.